TycheLab/CoSMoS/README.md

 The package was partly funded by the Global institute for Water Security (GIWS; https://www.usask.ca/water/) and the Global Water Futures (GWF; https://gwf.usask.ca/) program.

 # Authors
-Coded and maintained by: Filip Strnad and Francesco Serinaldi
+Coded by: Filip Strnad and Francesco Serinaldi
 Conceptual design by: Simon Michael Papalexiou
 Tested and documented by: Yannis Markonis
+Maintained by: Kevin Shook

 # References
 Papalexiou, S.M., 2018.
 Unified theory for stochastic modelling of hydroclimatic processes: Preserving marginal distributions, correlation structures, and intermittency.
 Advances in Water Resources 115, 234-252. https://doi.org/10.1016/j.advwatres.2018.02.013